ibm-cloud-docs/openshift/rhel_migrate.md

 The information on this page applies to VPC clusters only.
 It does not apply to Satellite or Classic clusters.
 {: important}

+If you have RHEL 8 worker nodes, you must migrate them to RHEL 9 or RHCOS before upgrading your cluster to version 4.18.
+Version 4.17 is the last {{site.data.keyword.openshiftlong_notm}} release that supports RHEL 8.
+To migrate RHEL 8 workers to RHEL 9 first, see [Migrating to Red Hat Enterprise Linux 9](/docs/openshift?topic=openshift-migrate-rhel-9), then follow the steps on this page to migrate from RHEL 9 to RHCOS.
+{: important}

 Beginning with cluster version 4.18:
 - Red Hat Enterprise Linux CoreOS (RHCOS) is the default operating system for VPC clusters.
 - RHEL worker nodes are deprecated for VPC clusters.